mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>Describe what is a write blocker.</summary>

 It is a device used to ensure that the OS does not write on an external disk (ex.
 HDDs, USB sticks) while acquiring it.
-It is an important tool in forensics acquisition, since it allow to read the disk without tampering it.&#x20;
+It is an important tool in forensics acquisition, since it allow to read the disk without tampering it.

 </details>